-One time my therapist asked me, “if you know being still won’t get you anywhere, and that is what triggers your sadness, then why don’t you change or move in order to become happy?”
+One day my therapist asked me, ‘If you know being inactive and dormant won’t get you anywhere, and this is what triggers your depression then why don’t you move or try changing?’

-“I do.
-I’m waiting for the block of ice to melt.
+‘I do, but I’m waiting for the block of ice to melt.
 Somethings in life require more time than effort.’

 Depression.
 It’s like a lover that sweeps me up in its arms and throws me on the bed so hard that I end up breaking no bones but for the next few weeks, I can hardly get out of bed.

 No. I don’t want to be yours, anymore.
 I see it go away and muster the strength to start afresh in life.
 Every effort against it is a win.
 I think I’m winning.

 I’m afraid that it is still there lingering like a shadow ready to turn into a ghost that will haunt me.
 It stares at me from outside the window and I am too afraid to let fresh air in because I cannot run the risk of letting it come back.

 Depression is back.
 Sometimes the emptiness in my chest gets so heavy that I find it hard to breath.
 I end up beating my chest to unclog my lungs in an effort to rid of this disease.
 It goes away but I’m not sure for how long.
 I wouldn’t know because last time I spent two months without it and bid it farewell.